Filariasis lymphaticB74.8

 4. Galvez Tan JZ (2003) The Elimination of Lymphatic Filariasis: A Strategy for Poverty Alleviation and Sustainable Development - Perspectives from the Philippines.
 Filaria J 2: 12

-5. Hoerauf A et al (2001): Depletion of wolbachia enterobacteria in onchocerca vólvulus by doxcycline and microfilaridermia after ivermectin therapy.
+5. Hoerauf A et al. (2001): Depletion of wolbachia enterobacteria in onchocerca vólvulus by doxcycline and microfilaridermia after ivermectin therapy.
 Lancet 357: 1415-1416

 6. Lewis TR (1872) On a haematozoon inhabiting human blood, its relation to chyluria and other diseases.
 8th Annual Report of the Sanitary Commission Government of India.
-Sanitary Commission Government of India, Calcutta, p.
-241-266
+Sanitary Commission Government of India, Calcutta, pp. 241-266

 7. Manson P (1878) On the development of Filaria sanguinis hominis and on the mosquito considered as a nurse.
 J Linn Soc (Zool) 14: 304-311